fupangpangpang/AIND-Sudoku/README.md

-# Artificial Intelligence Nanodegree
+d# Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We need find naked twins first by constructing frequency table for each unit: 1.
 Two possible values; 2.
-The value combinations appears twice in the unit; Next we replace those values with empty strings for the rest cells in the unit.
+The value combinations appears twice in the unit; Next we replace those values with empty strings for the rest cells in the unit; Using naked twins strategies, we make sure twin values are not possible solutions for the cells other than the twin cells.
+It helps reduce the number of possible solutions for other cells, simply search tree and might in turn speed up search in the later stage.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: The key is to add diagonal unit to the unitlist.
 Once it's done, everything else could be handled using methods shown in the course.
+Diagonal sudoku required that numbers 1 to 9 should all appear exactly once.
+It's similar to the requirement for each row, column and 3x3 subsquares.
+By adding diagonal unit to the unit list, we are able to eliminate assigned number in the diagonal from the rest cells in the diagnoal; assign number if the number is only possible in one cell of diagonal; eliminate twin values from the cells other than twin cells in the diagnoal.

 ### Install